shokonick/test3/README.md

 ## Installation
 Just `go build` and you're done :D

+## API Docs
+Mozhi makes use of swagger (with the swagger fiber middleware) to manage the documentation of the API.

+You can find it in /api/swagger of any instance.

 ## Features
 - An all mode where the responses of all supported engines will be shown.
 - Autodetect which will show the language that was detected